 9. Thou shall understand the limits of what you know and what you do not know you do not know

 - Why: As future may significantly diverge from the past, identifying new threats and unplanned scenarios is paramount.

 - How to: List your assumption and hypothesis while considering Threat from/Threat to scenarios and resulting failures in the Risk Assessment.
 In fact, this will help understanding if mitigation is possible or strategic shifts are necessary.

 10. Thou shall adapt your design and maintain you systems

 - Why: Due to future conditions divergence, system alterations will be necessary.

-- How to: Information has to flow through evolution, so that lesson learned are passed to future designers.
-Keep a way for anyone in the chain of command to be able to propose a solution which should be openly discussed with key stakeholders.
+- How to: Information has to flow through evolution, so that lesson learned pass to future designers.
+Moreover, keep a way for anyone in the chain of command to be able to propose a solution which should be openly discussed with key stakeholders.

 Contact us to get support in enhancing your project’s or operations’ resilience